sjl/learnvimscriptthehardway/introduction.markdown

 * The third walks through the creation of a sample plugin intended for distribution to other Vim users.

-Currently the book is a work in progress.
+Currently Learn Vimscript the Hard Way is a work in progress.
 Once it's finished you'll be able to buy ebook and possibly hard copy versions.
 If you want to get on the mailing list to know when it's officially completed you can sign up at [Learn Vimscript the Hard Way on Leanpub][leanpub].

-The book is [copyright][license] 2011 by Steve Losh, all rights reserved.
+The book is [copyright][license] 2012 by Steve Losh, all rights reserved.
 You can redistribute it as long as you don't make any changes and don't charge for it.